 These are the only official sources.
 General questions about our degrees and arrangements for graduate study in Theology and Religion should be directed to graduate.enquiries@theology.ox.ac.uk.
 To apply, use the central applications portal here.
 Please bear in mind the early January deadline for applications each year.
 You are also welcome to make contact with a potential supervisor like Professors Bockmuehl, Downs or Strawbridge to discuss a draft research proposal.

-For up-to-date information about Oxford New Testament events (as well as employment opportunities), please follow our Twitter feed @NT4Ox.
+For up-to-date information about Oxford New Testament events (as well as employment opportunities), please follow our X (or Bluesky) feed @NT4Ox.

 What follows below is informal guidance we have found helpful when advising New Testament applicants about the admissions process, and about what sort of student is likely to thrive in the Oxford system.

-Key supporting evidence for admission includes the application form along with transcripts, degree certificates, and a carefully worked out and documented research proposal (or, for the Master’s Degree, statement of purpose).
-You will also need academic references, written by recognized scholars, which provide a specifically grounded account of your talent and research potential (rather than, say, comments about your character or personal life).
+Key supporting evidence for admission includes the application form along with transcripts, degree certificates, and a carefully worked out and documented research proposal (or, for the Master’s Degree, a more straightforward statement of purpose).
+You will also need academic references, written by recognized scholars, which must focus on a specifically grounded account of your talent and research potential (rather than, say, comments about your character or personal life).

-Once you have begun thinking about your application and possible research proposal, do feel free to correspond with Prof. Bockmuehl or another potential Oxford supervisor.
+Once you have begun thinking about your application and research interest, do feel free to correspond with Prof. Bockmuehl or another potential Oxford supervisor.

-We also schedule annual pre-application conversations for potential applicants to meet with a couple of Oxford supervisors.
-These are held around mid-November and registration details are normally posted during September here and on our Twitter feed @NT4Ox.
+Each November we also schedule pre-application conversations for potential applicants to meet with a couple of Oxford New Testament supervisors.
+Registration details are normally posted during September on this page and on our X (or Bluesky) feed @NT4Ox.

 The MSt/MPhil as Preparation for Doctoral Research

-After admission to the DPhil, a one-year probationary period is followed by a rigorous internal assessment of the candidate’s preparation and the research project’s viability, resulting in registration (‘Transfer of Status’) for the DPhil.
-A further ‘Confirmation of Status’ assessment normally takes place 6-12 months before submission and serves as a kind of ‘dry run’ and ‘road test’ of the argument as a whole in advance of the formal examination of the dissertation.
+After admission to the DPhil, a one-year probationary period is followed by a rigorous oral assessment of the candidate’s subject-specific and linguistic preparation as well as the research project’s viability, resulting in registration (“Transfer of Status”) for the DPhil.
+A further “Confirmation of Status” assessment normally takes place 6-12 months before submission and serves as a kind of “dry run” or “road test” of the argument as a whole in advance of the formal examination of the dissertation.

 Research Proposal

-More specifically, beyond merely identifying general areas of interest or heuristic questions you wish to ask, it would be good to draft a carefully crafted research statement of perhaps initially two pages, which you might want to discuss with a potential supervisor.
+More specifically, beyond merely identifying general areas of interest or heuristic questions you wish to ask, it would be good to draft a carefully crafted research statement of perhaps initially 500 words, which you might want to discuss with a potential supervisor before you apply.

 - This should contextualize your interest in relation to the current state of scholarly debate in your proposed area of research.
-Here you should outline what you perceive to be the critical lacuna (or perhaps deadlock) in scholarship on the subject in question; which 8-12 writers or sources you would see as your leading conversation partners, both ancient and modern; and how your research would position itself in relation to them.
-For the DPhil this should normally also inccoogan applilude the most relevant scholarly contributors in languages other than English.
+Here you might outline what you perceive to be the critical lacuna (or perhaps deadlock) in scholarship on the subject in question; which 8-12 authors or sources you would see as your leading conversation partners, both ancient and modern; and how your research would position itself in relation to them.
+For the DPhil, this should normally also include the most relevant scholarly contributors in languages other than English (this is less vital for the MPhil statement detail).
 Try to be specific, too, about your level of existing reading facility and requisite additional competence in the relevant ancient and modern research languages.

-- A vital dimension of a successful DPhil proposal is the ability to identify a viable research question and perhaps a credible direction of your hoped-for contribution to knowledge.
-(At Master’s level this “contribution to knowledge” and the detail of engagement with the global breadth of existing scholarship matters less than the ability to identify an intellectually promising line of inquiry.)
+- Again, the key to a successful DPhil proposal is the ability to identify a viable research question and perhaps a credible direction of your hoped-for contribution to knowledge.
+(At Master’s level this “contribution to knowledge” and the detail of engagement with the global breadth of existing scholarship matters less than the ability to identify and justify an intellectually promising line of inquiry.)

 Applicants sometimes ask for guidance about a choice of topic.
-The first thing to note is that your research question should ideally arise from your own intellectual commitments and interests, i.e. something about which you have developed your own ‘fire in the belly’.
-It will need to carry you and get you out of bed not just in the first three days but the first three years of your doctoral research.
+The first thing to note is that your research question should ideally arise from your own intellectual commitments and interests, i.e. something about which you have developed your own “fire in the belly”.
+It will need to stimulate you and get you out of bed not just in the first three weeks but the first three years of your research.

 That said, as a team of New Testament supervisors we agree that three areas stand at the heart of our distinctive contribution here in Oxford: